michaelmosmann/silk/userguide/intro.md

 All arguments are passed as a record containing all values.
 Hence we create one class per service that is this record.
 Thereby each _service_ is unique by just its parameter `Type`.
 This allows to automatically identify the method that is the implementation body of a service since just one single known service method will have the exact parameter type.

 A typical example is a login process.
-Within our application code we create the `LoginParameters`:
+Within the application code the class `LoginParameters` is created:
 {% highlight java %}
 class LoginParameters {
   final String name;